Ministry of External Affairs (India)

-The Ministry of External Affairs (abbreviated as MEA; ISO: ISO (Note: विदेश-मन्त्रालय)) is India's foreign ministry.
-The ministry is tasked with formulating and implementing India's foreign policy and representing India on the global stage.
+The Ministry of External Affairs (abbreviated as MEA; ISO: ISO) is a ministry of the Government of India tasked with India's foreign policy and relations.
 The Ministry is headed by the Minister of External Affairs, a member of the Prime Minister's Cabinet.
 The Minister is typically assisted by one or more junior ministers, known as Ministers of State (MoS) for External Affairs.
 The Foreign Secretary of the Republic of India is the senior-most non-elected official and the administrative head of the ministry.

 The Ministry of External Affairs operates more than 200 diplomatic missions around the world through which it represents the Government of India on the international stage.
 In addition, the Ministry is responsible for India's representation at the United Nations and other international organizations.
 The Ministry is also responsible for the repatriation of Indian citizens in danger abroad and in the extradition of fugitives who have fled India.
 The Ministry of External Affairs may also advise other ministries and state governments in their interactions with foreign entities and brief them on pertinent international developments.

 The Parliamentary Standing Committee on External Affairs, consisting of elected members from both the Lok Sabha and the Rajya Sabha, is tasked with this ministry's legislative oversight.

+As of March 2025, the ministry has the current sanctioned strength of IFS (A) is 1,177 and General Cadre IFS (B) is 2,379, Stenographers' Cadre is 1,209, other cadre is 1,150 and local cadre is 3,119.